sarahhaedrich/Big-shark/Lab09.md

 AS centroidscounty
 FROM counties
 ```
 After finding the centroids for each of the counties, I ran the "Heatmap(Kernel Density Estimation)" Algorithm in QGIS with the radius set to 100 km, the pixel size at 500, and the weight set to the tweeter rate column.
-Below is the result:
+Interpreting the map below, we see that tweeter activity concerning Hurricane Dorian is largely concentrated on the coasts of South Carolina, Norht Carolina, and Virgina, which corresponds with the actualized path of Hurricane Dorian.

 ![Image](Heat(KernalDensityEstimation).PNG)

 # Conclusion and Discussion

-Twitter Conclusion
+Conclusion: In the textual analysis, we found that Trump had influenced the content of the tweets concerning Hurricane Dorian, as highlighted in the word count.
+Although, there were still tweets containing information more closely related to the actual natural diaster and the alarming effects, as we found with the word associations.
+In the spatial analysis, we found that Trump's sharpiegate incident did not increase the twitter activity in Alabama.
+In the normalized difference map, the twitter rate map, and the kernel density map, the twitter activity level concerning Hurricane Dorian increased significantly in the coastal regions in North Carolina, South Carolina, Virgina, Florida, and Georgia.
+This region corresponds with the actual path of Hurricane Dorian.

 Discussion: The concept of using Twitter data to preform a textual and spatial analysis is both interesting and exciting.
 Moreover, this type of analysis is accessible to the public (after creating a Twitter Developer account).
 While exciting, we must reflect and be critical of this type of analysis in order to uphold the integrity of our work.
 The Twitter data we collected was onlyt geocoded if the user agreed to let Twitter access the user's location or if the user chose to disclose their neighborhood, city, county, state, or county on their personal twitter account.
 Therefore, there is potential error in self-identified locations by users, otherwise referred to as Voluntary Geographic Information [Elwood, Goodchild, and Sui](Researching Volunteered Geographic Information Spatial Data , Geographic Research , and New Social Practice Researching Volunteered Geo.pdf).
 This concept of Voluntary Geographic Information (VGI) ties into a larger discussion on what it means to use this type of information, how it should be used, and who should use it.
 As mentioned, this type of information is accessible to the public, which is increasing the number of individuals able and interested in preforming a spatial analysis using volunteered geographic information.
 While this is exciting to bring support and interest into the field of geogrpahy, this also means many invidiuals with no background in geographic theory may become engaged with spatial analyses.
 As Elwood et al. points out, inadequate understanding of geographic theory and principle can lead to major international problems.
 This discussion about who can use the volunteered geographic theory and how also ties into the discussion from lab 2 regarding GIS as a tool rather GIS as a science.
 In both topics, we consider what it means to "do geography" by using GIS or using VGI without knowledge in geographic theory and practice.